OmniaOsman/Shopwise-API/README.md

 ## accounts app

 The authentication in project used Djoser third party package.
-Djoser is a library that provides a set of Django Rest Framework views to handle basic actions such as registration, login, logout, password reset and account activation
+Djoser is a library that provides a set of Django Rest Framework views to handle basic actions such as registration, login, logout, password reset and account activation.
+Gmail is used for email settings